aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/ichartdata/read_workbook_stream/_index.md

 ### Returns

-Returns an instance of `MemoryStream` containing a copy of the internally contained Excel workbook.
+Returns an instance of `Stream` containing a copy of the internally contained Excel workbook.